sneakypete81/phink/README.md

 The documentation will be rebuilt and reloaded automatically in your browser.

 **Commit** and push to your Git repository.
+Make sure you don't commit the `doc/_build` directory.

 **Publish** to ReadTheDocs by following the [RTD import documentation](https://docs.readthedocs.io/en/stable/intro/import-guide.html).